Who Is Joy Organics? A Brand File on the Family Organic CBD Brand

 Is Joy Organics legit?

 Yes.
 Joy Organics is a family-founded Colorado CBD brand (Joy Organics, LLC) with genuine strengths: USDA-certified-organic SKUs, American-grown hemp, a true 0.0%-THC broad-spectrum line, full-panel per-batch COAs with QR lookup, and a clean regulatory record with an A+ accredited BBB.
-We grade it a C (79/100) — just under a B. The gap is mostly structural: it's privately held (no audited financials) and its official labs page doesn't name the testing lab.
+We grade it a B (83/100).
+The remaining gaps are disclosure details: its official labs page doesn't name the testing lab (SC Labs appears only on a blog and review sites) and its manufacturing model isn't spelled out.
 On product and sourcing transparency it scores near the top of the field.

 Who owns Joy Organics?